📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 Who is eligible to get divorced?

 Under Australian law, you can apply for a divorce if you or your ex-partner regard Australia as your permanent home or if you are an Australian citizen by birth, descent, or grant of Australian citizenship.
-You may also apply if you’ve lived in Australia for at least 12 months immediately before filing your divorce application.
+You may also apply if you’ve lived in Australia for at least 12 months immediately before filing your divorce.

 Separation requirements